keboola/connection-docs/templates/interactive-kpi-reporting/interactive-kpi-reporting.md

 ## Use Data App with Interactive KPI Reporting
 To fully utilize this template, set up the pre-defined data app for data visualization.

-To gets started, follow these steps:
+To get started, follow these steps:

 1. Select this template from the list.
 2. Click **Use Template**.
 This will direct you to a page with detailed information about the template.